kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 The Gateway passes request along with JWT token to Compass GraphQL services, such as Director or Connector.
 The GraphQL components will have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

+#### HTTP middleware

-In GraphQL services, there will be a HTTP authentication middleware set up, which validates and decodes JWT token.
+In GraphQL servers, such as Director or Connector, there will be a HTTP authentication middleware set up, which validates and decodes JWT token.
 It puts user scopes and tenant in request context
 (`context.Context`).

 ![](./assets/graphql-security.svg)

+#### GraphQL Directives

 When GraphQL operation is processed, an authorization directive is triggered, before actual GraphQL resolver.
 It will check if the client has required scopes to do the requested operation.
 To avoid defining permissions statically in GraphQL schema, a YAML file will be loaded with needed requests.
 In a reality, it will be a ConfigMap injected to Director/Connector.